jaypatrick/beyond-wordle/README.md

 ### How can I change the length of a guess?

 - Update the `MAX_WORD_LENGTH` variable in [src/constants/settings.ts](src/constants/settings.ts) to the desired length.
+Currently, it defaults to 5 (which is the length of words in the hardcoded dictionary).
+Once the WordsApi ('beagle' release) backend is complete, this can hypothetically be any value so long as the backend dictionary contains those words.
 - Update the `WORDS` array in [src/constants/wordlist.ts](src/constants/wordlist.ts) to only include words of the new length.
+Once the WordsApi is complete, there will be no need for this, except to mirror the existing list for "once a day" mode.
 - Update the `VALID_GUESSES` array in [src/constants/validGuesses.ts](src/constants/validGuesses.ts) arrays to only include words of the new length.
+As with the above, this will go away for continuous mode once WordsApi ('beagle' release) is complete.
+Will be kept in another format for "once a day" mode to keep with existing lists.

-### How can I create a version in another language?
+### How can I create a version in another language? *** Localization engine coming soon! ***

-#### (more streamlined localization process coming soon)

 - In [.env](.env):
   - Update the title and the description